Table of Contents

 Facebook is without a doubt the most popular social media platform used by dentists for marketing purposes — and with good reason.
 Facebook reaches 69% of American adults and 74% of users are on the platform every day.

 Appealing to a more “adult” audience that skews toward female users, Facebook is an ideal place to share blog posts, photos, videos, infographics, quick updates from your office, and fun items like birthdays and contests.

 Facebook is also great because it allows you to set up a Facebook Business Page, which provides users with useful information about your dental practice, including hours, location, contact information, and more.
 You’ll also need a Business Page if you plan to do any Facebook advertising.

 Getting Down to Business with Your Dental Facebook Page

-I’m sure you know that Facebook is a GREAT marketing tool for dental practices.
-If you’re already posting, that’s awesome! […]
+I’m sure you know that dental social media is a fantastic marketing tool for practices.
+Facebook, in particular, is the […]

 Instagram, which is actually part of Facebook, is a more visual social media platform geared toward the under-35 crowd.
 Instagram is the place to share photos and short videos, making it a great choice for cosmetic dentists to show off before and after images.
 It’s also a great place to share quick educational videos to help your patients keep their teeth healthy.
 Instagram isn’t designed to link out to external content, like your website or blog, so you might want to focus your Instagram posts on branding more than lead generation.